Skip to Content

 Spread the love

-Onions are a really easy crop to grow even for beginners and when you grow your own onions a huge amount of variety is opened to you over what you can find on your grocer’s shelves.
-Not only will you find a larger variety, homegrown onions have a much more vibrant flavor, kicking up the taste in all the dishes you add them to!
+Onions are a really easy crop to grow even for beginners.
+When you grow your own onions a huge amount of variety is opened to you.
+Not only will you find a larger variety, but homegrown onions have a much more vibrant flavor.
+This will kick up the taste in all the dishes you add them to!
 Ready to get started?

 Choosing your onions

-There are lots of varieties of onions from large slicing, sweet whites, small pearls, crisp reds – but all onions can be categorized into three main types: Short Day, Intermediate and Long Day.
-You want to pay attention to the kind of onion you are ordering because this will make a critical difference in your yields & planting time.
+There are lots of varieties of onions from large slicing, sweet whites, small pearls, crisp reds.
+All onions can be categorized into three main types: Short Day, Intermediate, and Long Day.
+You want to pay attention to the kind of onion you are ordering.
+This will make a critical difference in your yields & planting time.

 The length refers to the amount of daily sunshine the plant needs to get the signal that it’s time to switch from growing leaves to forming a bulb (the onion itself).